zacharylong/zacharylong.github.io/_pages/about.md

 🔑 Capgemini: Project Manager, Business Analyst & Software Developer for clients including Government Energy Producer and an International Fast-Food Restaurant Franchisor.

 🔑 Entrepreneur: 12+ years building and running a business from Sales and Marketing and SEO, to execution, outsourcing, and scaling through establishing long-lasting customer relationships.

-I am enthusiastic about opportunities where I can combine my expertise in business analytics, stakeholder management, and creative problem-solving to support meaningful initiatives within purpose-driven organizations.

 Fun Facts!
 ======